Sahneet123/E-Commerce/README.md

 Dataset: The dataset used in this analysis contains 350 rows and 11 columns, featuring key attributes such as 'customer_type', 'total_spend', 'items_purchased', and more.

-Methodology
-Data Cleaning: The initial preprocessing phase involved handling missing values, addressing outliers, and identifying irrelevant features.
+Methodology:Data Cleaning: The initial preprocessing phase involved handling missing values, addressing outliers, and identifying irrelevant features.
 This ensured a clean and reliable dataset for subsequent analysis.

 Exploratory Data Analysis (EDA): EDA involves visualizing distributions, correlations, and patterns within the data.
 The goal was to gain insights into customer behavior, identify potential trends, and understand the factors contributing to various outcomes.